Government goes paperless with SeamlessDocs

 Government employees are praising the benefits SeamlessDocs provides them and their citizens.
 Paul Allene, a technology coordinator for Somerville, New Jersey noted that, “A citizen’s time is valuable.
 If they’re on the train an hour and can get stuff done in that time (by filling out a SeamlessDoc) then that achievement – that technology enables – is so important to me as a government professional.”

 Once a form is submitted to a government agency, SeamlessDocs provides a toolset for government employees to electronically coordinate internal reviews and approvals.
-SeamlessDocs also provides a free marketplace of templates for agencies to integrate the most common types of forms in just one click.
+SeamlessDocs also provides a free marketplace of templates for agencies to adapt the most common types of forms in just one click.

 With benefits to both the citizens completing forms and the government agencies working on the backend, it’s no wonder this Govtech Fund portfolio company has seen exponential growth in the past three years, expanding to work with local governments in 48 states, 112% customer renewal rate and engagement levels triple.

-this Govtech Fund portfolio company has seen exponential growth in the past three years, expanding to work with local governments in 48 states, 112% customer renewal rate and engagement levels triple.
+this Govtech Fund portfolio company has seen exponential growth in the past three years, expanding to work with local governments in 48 states, 112% customer renewal rate and witnessing engagement levels triple.

 There’s a stereotype that working with government is slow to move, closed off to innovation and generally stale.
 Ende disagrees.
 At SeamlessDocs, the team respects and understands that everyone involved wants to improve the process, and as Ende says, “if you sell a great product, they will be interested.”
 He also believes that his positive notion of government operations will soon become the norm as the govtech industry matures.
 We agree, Jonathon!